There’s been a shocking 60% increase in children and young people experiencing mental health problems since 2017.

 Emerging from the project came Front Line Young Minds, our award-winning youth-led podcast series taking a close look at topics including, the role music plays in supporting young people’s mental health, the real cost of working within music as a woman, and the role music plays in shaping young people’s actions, and much more!

-Have a watch of the short film about the project below and click the button to listen to the full podcast series.
+Have a watch of the short and long versions of the film about the project below and click the button to listen to the full podcast series.

 During the year-long project we worked closely with Georgia Attlesey of Pudding in an action learning research project which sought to better understand the impact of creativity and culture on the mental health and wellbeing of children and young people in Lewisham.